dongzgh/dongzgh.github.io/_posts/2021-01-03-journaling-daily-activities.md

 - [HEXAGONMI](#hexagonmi)
   - Groomed backlog for the current sprint
   - Updated unit testing project settings
-  - Reviewed source codes from Adrian related with Filp side bug in Da
+  - Reviewed source codes from Adrian related with flipping side bug in DA

 ## 2021-06-23